facebook/docusaurus/website/docs/docusaurus.config.js.md

         └── favicon.ico
 ```

-Favicon URL relative to the `static` directory of your site.
+And your generated `docusaurus.config.js` will contain this the field for your favicon URL relative to the `static` directory of your site.

 ```js
 // docusaurus.config.js